Learning-to-defer for sequential medical decision-making under uncertainty: Appendix

 \subsection{Computation Infrastructure}

 All code is implemented using Python 3.8.
-Models were trained on a single Intel 8268 ``Cascade Lake" CPUs using minimum 12GB of memory.
+Discrete Toy and Diabetes experments are models were trained on a single Intel 8268 ``Cascade Lake" CPUs using minimum 12GB of memory.
+HIV results were trained on Intel``Ice Lake" CPUs with minimum 12GB of memory.
 Operating system: CentOS7.
-Code has also been reproduced on MacOS Catalina 10.15.7 (8 GB 2133 MHz LPDDR3, 2.3 GHz Dual-Core Intel Core i5).
+Code has also been reproduced on MacOS Monterey 12.5 (8 GB 2133 MHz LPDDR3, 2.3 GHz Dual-Core Intel Core i5 and 16 GB 3.2 GHz LPDDR4, Apple M1).
 Code appendix includes Anaconda package dependencies required to reproduce the results.